Modelling Lateral Spread in Wire Flat Rolling

 \section{Conclusion}

 This work develops a mathematical framework for wire rolling, emphasising the accurate prediction of lateral spread.
-The model with a rectangular cross-section is correlated to the real process by focusing on the region of the roll gap where lateral flow begins and assuming that, beyond this point, the cross-section in the real process can be approximated by a rectangular shape in the model with a matching area.
-Also, a general state of deformation is simplified to the plane-stress deformation with the assumption of a small width with respect to the length.
-The set of assumptions made leads to the simplest possible model, which is shown to successfully predict lateral spread across a range of wire diameters, reduction ratios, and different friction coefficients.
-Importantly, this model achieves accurate predictions without requiring fitting parameters or assuming additional factors.
-This holds true even though the assumption of plane-stress deformation is not strictly satisfied; comparison of roll pressure predictions with FE results suggests that the actual pressure distribution falls between plane-stress and plane-strain deformation.
-A possible explanation for this lies in the importance of the stress ratio, $s_{zz}/s_{yy}$, rather than the absolute stress values, in predicting the lateral spread.
-While the model may underestimate individual stresses, it appears to capture the correct ratio, leading to accurate predictions.
+A general state of deformation is simplified to the plane-stress deformation with the assumption of a small width with respect to the length.
+The set of assumptions made leads to the simplest possible first-principles model, which is shown to successfully predict lateral spread across a range of wire diameters, reduction ratios, and different friction coefficients.
+Importantly, this model achieves accurate predictions without requiring empirical fitting parameters or assuming additional factors.
+The validity of the model is demonstrated by comparison with both experimental and FE results, and the range of validity is defined.
+Interestingly, the range of validity also correlates with a lack of obtainable experimental result, suggesting an implication for the physics of the rolling process.

+The assumption of plane-stress deformation is not strictly satisfied; comparison of roll pressure predictions with FE results suggests that the actual pressure distribution falls between that of plane-stress and plane-strain deformation.
+A possible explanation for this lies in the importance of the stress ratio, $s_{zz}/s_{yy}$, rather than the absolute stress values, in predicting the lateral spread; while the model may underestimate individual stresses, it appears to capture the correct ratio, leading to accurate predictions of lateral spread.